christiaanwesterbeek/switchenv/README.md

 ## Setup

 1. Create a directory to store your keepass file and keyfile in.
+2. Add the created directory to your .gitignore file!!

+NB: Your keepass and key file should never be committed!

-2. In that directory create a keepass file where each entry is an environment.
+3. In that directory create a keepass file where each entry is an environment.
-3. To add an environment to the keepass file, create a new entry in it.
+4. To add an environment to the keepass file, create a new entry in it.
   - The Title field of the entry should be the name of your environment.
 Use names like development, staging, production.
   - The Notes field of the entry is the desired contents of your .env file for that environment.
-4. Generate a key file for the keepass file and preferably store it in the same directory as your keepass file.
+5. Generate a key file for the keepass file and preferably store it in the same directory as your keepass file.

-Nota Bene: Add `envs/` to your .gitignore file.

-Your keepass and key file should never be committed!

-5. In your app's `package.json` file add a switchenv command in the `scripts` section.
+6. In your app's `package.json` file add a `switchenv` command in the `scripts` section.

 ```
 {
-  "name": "your-app",
+  ...
   "scripts": {
     "switchenv": "node ./node_modules/switchenv -f /envs/env.kdbx -k /envs/keyfile"
   },